 The area of Minho is located in the north-west of Portugal, where the main regions into consideration are Porto, Braga, Viana do Castelo, and Vila Real.
-This scenario has around 3.4 million inhabitants in around 11 600 km2 of area.
+This scenario has around 3.4 million inhabitants in around 11 $600 \, \mathrm{km^2}$ of area.
 The Minho scenario has a population density of 290 inh./km2, and the majority of the population in Minho are in the Porto metropolitan area, which has a population density of 843 inh./km2.

-This thesis analyses the multiple architecture scenarios of the C-RAN on a 5G network.
-From the NOS data locations of the nodes, one considers the location of the cell sites as the location of the nodes closest to the user.
+This thesis analyses the multiple architecture scenarios of C-RAN in a 5G network.
+From NOS' nodes data locations, one considers the location of the cell sites as the location of the nodes closest to the user.
 In an RU and DU independent location architecture, the cell sites are the RU location, in an RU and DU collocation architecture, the cell sites are the RU+DU node, and finally in an RU, DU, and CU collocated node, the cell sites are the RU+DU+CU locations.
-It is also available the aggregation points' location, which in this case can be considered as the CU location or the DU+CU collocated location.
-In an architecture of all independent nodes, the model computes the best DU locations and, in this scenario, the implemented DU are collocated on the best RU locations defined by the model.
+The aggregation points' location is also available, which in this case can be considered as the CU location or the DU+CU collocated location.
+In an architecture of all independent nodes, the model computes the best DU locations and, in this scenario, the implemented DU are collocated at the best RU locations defined by the model.
 Table 4.1 summarises the number of nodes in the Minho scenario, and considers the RU nodes as the cell sites, the CU nodes as the aggregation ones, and also the core node.